NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   Good for when you have a monster that doesn't have its own token associated with it.

   NOTE: This is an update from the previous version - [Virtual Tabletop Assets - Tokenizer](https://www.vttassets.com/assets/vtta-tokenizer).
-In the old version, there is a bug that causes the the configuration window to hang, effectively limiting GMs from making modifications to their settings.
+In the old version, there is a bug that causes the configuration window to hang, effectively limiting GMs from making modifications to their settings.
 If you are on the old version and unable to update your settings, please switch to the updated module or follow the instructions [here](https://www.reddit.com/r/FoundryVTT/comments/jfoadt/foundry_vtt_075_release/g9mca2k?utm_source=share&utm_medium=web2x&context=3) to fix.
     - Default character frame --> /modules/vtta-tokenizer/img/default-frame-pc.png
     - Default NPC frame --> /modules/vtta-tokenizer/img/default-frame-npc.png
     - Avatar/token upload directory --> assets/tokens
     - Token size --> 400
+- [Trigger Happy](https://foundryvtt.com/packages/trigger-happy/) - Adds the ability to make triggers for journals, macros, and more.
+The amount of functionality this module provides is only limited by your imagination (and scripting ability).
+I use it primarily for our group's landing page.
+    - Name of the trigger journal to use --> Trigger Happy (NOTE: I created a folder called 'Trigger Happy' and store all my journals in there.)
 - [Turn Alert](https://foundryvtt.com/packages/turnAlert/) - Adds the ability to create chat alerts in the combat tracker via a bell icon at the top of the
   Combat Tracker while combat is active.
 Clicking on that bell will show the current turn alerts and allow the GM to modify them.
-- [Turn Marker](https://foundryvtt.com/packages/turnmarker/) - Adds an animated icon beneath whoever's turn it is.
-    - Core Settings
-        - Animate marker --> Enabled
-        - Animation speed --> 100
-    - Turn Marker Global Settings
-        - Enable turn marker --> Enabled
-        - Marker image --> Runes of the Mad Mage by Rin
-        - Custom image path --> \*blank\*
-        - Image ratio --> 1.5
-        - Announce turns --> Enabled
-        - Include token image --> Enabled
-        - Enable start marker --> Disabled
-        - Custom image path --> \*blank\*
 - [Tweak Playlist](https://foundryvtt.com/packages/tweakplaylist/) - Allows for hiding of tracks and playlists from players.
 Also adds the ability to randomize volume/delays.
 Most importantly, adds CSS to turn the stop/start buttons red/green respectively.
     - Hide tracks --> Enabled